-The Mission at Kern County offers mentors to residents in the Christian Life Discipleship Program.
+Offering mentors to residents in the Christian Life Discipleship Program.
 We match a resident with a mentor who offers them daily encouragement, job training and life skills classes.
 When you become a mentor, you provide emotional and spiritual support to seniors, who are soon to graduate

 After graduation, men and women can apply to our “after care living program.”
 During a 6-9 month period, graduates continue to live at the Mission as they seek permanent employment, save money, look for affordable house and continue their education or vocational training.